mjpitz/mjpitz/content/blog/2020-11-30-pronoun-practice.md

 ## Technique #4 - _Shift left_

-To help explain, let us consider a timeline with four events.
+To help explain, let us consider a timeline with three events.

 1. Conversation horizon
 2. In conversation